I don’t expect you to follow all these habits, nor do I do it myself.

 Enroll in ”Toilet University.”
 If you spend 15 on the toilet every day reading on your phone, that translates into 90+ hours every year.
 That’s plenty of time to build your expertise.
 So, delete time-wasting apps and instead use that time to take online courses or read great book summaries. ”Never throne without something of educational value”!20

 Savor your experiences.
 Eating something good?
 Say mmm.
 Stretching out in bed?
 Say aah.
 Allow yourself to indulge in the small, daily miracles of your life and they’ll become much more pleasurable21.

 Ban ”victim speech.”
-Your words become your reality, so.
+Your words become your reality, so choose them wisely.
 Instead of saying “I can’t,” say “I won’t.”
 Instead of “I have to,” say “I’m going to.”
 Instead of “I don’t know,” say “I’ll figure it out.”
 Never speak of yourself as a victim, else you’ll become one22.

 Have an ”end-of-workday routine.”
 At the end of your workday, take a few minutes to get any lingering tasks out of your head and down on paper.
 Schedule your most important stuff for the next day.
 Try to truly finish up so you can be completely present when you get home.

 Put your phone away.
 The average smartphone user checks their phone 221 times a day.
 That behavior has become a significant problem in modern relationships as people feel neglected by their spouses and friends.
 Scientists even have a name for it; ”phubbing,” which is a combination of the words ”phone” and ”snubbing.”
 23 So, put your phone in another room.
 Your relationships will benefit from it.